GuifuLiu/guifuliu.github.io/content/_index.md

 #### News

-- <sub> 16/04/2025   Presented my poster at the 80th [Language Lunch](https://blogs.ed.ac.uk/languagelunch/) at University of Edinburgh </sub>
+- 16/04/2025   Presented my poster at the 80th [Language Lunch](https://blogs.ed.ac.uk/languagelunch/) at University of Edinburgh

 #### Hobbies